SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Articles on Aviation Risk Management

-What to Expect from Aviation SMS Software?
+What to Expect From Aviation SMS Software?

 When we talk about an aviation SMS database, it is important to understand that the database is simply half of the solution.
 The user interface is the other half.
 Most safety professionals think that the SMS database and the user interface are the same.
 However, if the safety manager has an IT background, the safety manager will realize the database is only used to store organized data in logical tables, like a spreadsheet.